LinuxBeaver/LinuxBeaver/README.md

 GIMP 2.99.19/GIMP 3 RC1 is causing extreme problems with my normal plugin repos.
 Any GEGL plugin of mine that uses gegl:crop and gegl:load internally has the potential to crash GIMP 3 on closing a window or tab.
 Until GIMP's team fixes the problem this the only way to fix it.
 This GIMP 2.10 and GIMP 3 plugins cannot co-exist anymore.
 This is a special branch of all my plugins specifically meant for GIMP 3.
 If you use GIMP 2.99.19/GIMP 3 and want to use my plugins all your downloads should be here and you shall not mix GIMP 2.10 and GIMP 3 plugins. do not mix these plugins with normal plugins meant for GIMP 2.10.
 I have contacted GIMP's team about this problem hoping they fix it.

+*in the near future plugins of mine will have an alt branch explicity meant for GIMP 2.99.19

 Beaver's third party GEGL Gimp Plugins for Gimp